empowerID/empowernow_docs/docs/source_content/membership_service_schema_and_endpoints.md

 * **General:** identities, locations, roles/membership, BRL, groups, policies, reports, MCP/Agent, admin utilities — **unchanged** routes as in your current service.
 * **PIP:** capabilities, delegations, data‑scope, step‑up, chain‑eligibility — **stable** and used by PDP today.

-> These PIP calls power PDP’s constraint construction and match the “fast graph + flexible policy” architecture outlined in the white paper (graph lookups for relationships; policy engine for constraint logic).&#x20;
+> These PIP calls power PDP’s constraint construction and match the “fast graph + flexible policy” architecture outlined in the white paper (graph lookups for relationships; policy engine for constraint logic).

 ---